WSU Surplus Stores

 What We Like

-- Great variety of items available
+- Great prices on a wide variety of surplus items

-- Helpful staff for the most part
+- Helpful and friendly staff

 Room for Improvement

-- Open only on Fridays
+- Limited hoursβopen only Fridays

 What Customers Are Saying